-ICAO’s upcoming Global Reporting Format (GRF) [1] for runway surface condition reporting – which will be applicable worldwide as of November 4, 2021 [2] – brings with it many changes related to how airport movement surfaces are to be assessed and reported on, but probably the most notable of these is the Runway Condition Code (RWYCC).
+ICAO's Global Reporting Format (GRF) [1] for runway surface condition reporting – which has been be applicable worldwide as of November 4, 2021 [2] – brings with it many changes related to how airport movement surfaces are to be assessed and reported on, but probably the most notable of these is the Runway Condition Code (RWYCC).

-Described by ICAO Circular 355 (Assessment, Measurement and Reporting of Runway Surface Conditions) [3], the Runway Condition Code is a value between 0 and 6 used by runway inspectors to describe the surface conditions of that runway.
+Described by ICAO Circular 355 (Assessment, Measurement and Reporting of Runway Surface Conditions) [3], the Runway Condition Code is a value between 0 and 6 used by runway inspectors to describe the surface conditions of that runway (or portion of that runway).
 RWYCC calculation is a deterministic process which uses the conditions of a particular runway portion as inputs.

 The Runway Condition Assessment Matrix (RCAM) is an aid to be used by runway inspectors to arrive at the correct RWYCC value, based on objective measurements and rules.
 Carefully following the RCAM will give the runway inspector the correct preliminary RWYCC value for that runway portion.